Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 - Okra - That love it or hate it vegetable that is responsible for the distinctive flavor of Minestrone, and Gumbo.
 We ALWAYS want it in certain soups, and NEVER want it in anything else.

-- Other Vegetables - Peas, Green Beans, Corn, Cabbage, Spinach, Parsnips, Turnips if you must, and other vegetables help to round out flavors in one direction or another.
+- Other Vegetables - Peas, Green Beans, Corn, Cabbage, Spinach, Parsnips, Squash, Turnips if you must, and other vegetables help to round out flavors in one direction or another.
 Use Pod Peas, and Baby Corn for Oriental style soup.

 - Beans - A wide variety of beans can be added to soups, to broaden the flavors and round out the nutritional density.
 Beans are easiest to digest when cooked until very tender, and when stewed with tomato or other acidic foods, and meat also helps us digest and metabolize bean aminos.